ashishmadeti/zinger/README.md

 zinger
 ======

-A vocabulary builder, which will help us to learn new words with minimum efforts.
-It will be a browser extension using which we can find the meaning of a new word on a website, without navigating away from the page.
-These words will be displayed randomly along with the meaning and the context in which we saw them, in the form of popups from time to time while we are surfing the web.
+A vocabulary builder, which helps you to learn new words with minimum efforts.
+Using Zinger you can learn new words while you are browsing the web without thwarting your browsing experience.
+You can look up new words by simply double clicking on them.
+These words will be displayed periodically in the form of cards when you are browsing.
+To aid your learning, cards will also have a context in which you saw a particular word.
+The frequency of cards shown is adjustible.

 ### Version 0.2 TODO features: